snt-arg/csr_marker_detector/README.md

 ### 🗹 TODOs

-- Concatenating camera outputs in the final frame
-- Adding a ROI to clear unused parts
 - Enable processing videos as input
+- [Optional] Adding a ROI to clear unused parts
 - [Optional] Draw bounding-boxes on the detected item